10 Questions with ... Mary Lambert

 To be totally honest, I haven't really had time to catch up.
 And I think that I've been in sort of a survival mode the past few years.
-I am doing what I feel I am supposed to.
-I am doing what my body and heart are telling me to do.
+I'm doing what I feel I'm supposed to.
+I'm doing what my body and heart are telling me to do; I'm just trusting it and I'm just going and I haven't really stopped to think about it.
 I just trust it and so far that method has worked for me.

 Well, I do spoken word and that's kind of how I met them.
-I was really active in the Seattle spoken word scene and I won the Seattle Grand Slam Champion which does not mean that I'm very good at breakfast.
+I was really active in the Seattle spoken work scene and I won the Seattle Grand Slam Champion, which does not mean that I'm very good at breakfast.

 3) Did you ever imagine this song would go on to be as big as it did?

 Never.
 I thought that it was going to be big locally, sort of propel my career, but it was just a stepping stone for me as a career move.
 Because honestly, for me, coming from a metropolitan city like Seattle, I came out when I was 17 and it was never a big deal.
 I never felt like my sexuality was a hurdle.
 There were times that I felt uncomfortable holding hands with my girlfriend in different cities in the suburbs.
 In terms of living in Seattle, I felt safe and I didn't feel scared.
 It wasn't something I had to worry about, so writing a song about it didn't feel that much like pushing the envelope.
 And I think it was only when I realized that it was a global hit, and a hit in the Rap world, too ... that, as a concept, really hit home for me.
 And once I realized this was sort of an anthem that Australia was using when they were passing gay marriage, and the U.K. was using when they were passing gay marriage ...
 I was just like, "Holy shit, this is like a massive song!"